Thank You, Twinning LLC.

 challenge.

-Our previous wells were shallow, under 100 feet, and
+Our previous wells were shallow, under 100 feet, and produced yellow, foul-smelling water due to high iron content, which affected our health.
+Many people were

 often sick, yet we had no choice but to use it.
-Only one or
+Only one or two wells provided somewhat clean water.

 Finally, we approached the church for help.
-With the
+With the community’s agreement, this well was installed along the roadside for everyone to access.

 Today, more than 235 people benefit from this 184-foot-